 In addition to the analysis of these four measures, interviews with participants produced information about specific Body Project activities that they identified as important in their experience of the intervention.
 The specific activities of the intervention that they highlighted as helpful were: naming the thin ideal, writing letters to a younger girl, listing the costs of the thin ideal, practicing ways to respond in situations where fat talk arises, and completing assignments such as looking at themselves in the mirror or trying new activities outside of their comfort zone.

 Key themes that many participants mentioned in discussing their experience of the Body Project included appreciation of the group experience, desire to be an agent of change, gaining words for experiences, sadness or empathy for women or younger girls struggling with body image, and difficulty resolving the intervention information with continued pressures around body image.

 Finally, Nora reported on participants’ recommendations for enhancing future sessions of the Body Project.
 Participants expressed a desire for the Body Project to reach more people including the suggestion that it could be especially beneficial for first year students at UVA.
 They also connected value they found in experiencing this growth opportunity in a group setting to possible additional sessions in the future that would maintain a Body Project group’s mutual appreciation and support.

-For further information about the scales used and results analyzed in this evaluation of the Body Project, stay tuned as the full report is finalized.
-If you are interested in reading the full report, please contact Alison Kuhn at email@example.com.
+For further information about the scales used and results analyzed in this evaluation of the Body Project, you can read the full report here.
 Scripts and other materials used in the Body Project can be found at bodyprojectsupport.org.